-Operators must authenticate with a user-id and password combination to access the module remotely or via the console.
+Operators must authenticate with a user-id and password combination to access the module remotely or locally via the console.
 Remote operator authentication is done over HTTPS or SSH.

-By default, Network User access to the modules is based on authentication by IP address for FQDN.
+By default, Network User access to the modules is based on firewall policy and authentication by IP address or fully qualified domain names.
 Network Users can optionally be forced to authenticate to the module using a username/password combination to enable use of the encrypt/decrypt or bypass services.
 Network User authentication is done over HTTPS and does not allow access to the modules for administrative purposes.
 For Network Users invoking the SSL-VPN encrypt/decrypt services, the module supports authentication with a user-id/password combination or an RSA certificate.